Posted by Monicka Rai, Solicitor

 The numbers of divorces are declining.
 Reports have suggested that this could be due to the increasing number of couples that decide to try living together first, before tying the knot.

-Unfortunately, cohabiting can sometimes leave one party in a financially vulnerable position, if the relationship breaks down, as very few rights arise from a relationship when parties are cohabiting.
+As a family solicitor, we often see that cohabiting can sometimes leave one party in a financially vulnerable position, if the relationship breaks down, as very few rights arise from a relationship when parties are cohabiting.
 This can be particularly difficult if the property that you’re living in is in the sole name of your partner – it usually means you have no automatic right to a share of that property.

 However, if the property is held in joint names, your position depends entirely on how you registered the property, upon purchase.
 The property can either be held as ‘beneficial joint tenants’ or ‘tenants in common’.